AdobeDocs/workfront.en/help/quicksilver/agile/use-boards-agile-planning-tools/review-iteration-metrics.md

 ---
 # Review iteration metrics

-{{highlighted-preview-article-level}}

-Metrics are available for each iteration in a workstream, on the iteration process board.
+Metrics are available for each iteration in a workstream, on the iteration process board and the dashboard.

 ## Access requirements